tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

   URL along with the metadata when creating the DOI.

 `Name`
   The name by which this instrument is known.
-Add as DataCite property `Title <DataCite property Title_>`_.
+Add as `DataCite property Title`_.
 The DataCite schema allows for multiple kinds of titles that are distinguished by the `titleType` subproperty.
 A title without a specified type is assumed to be the main title.